AMP Capital

-AMP Capital is a large global investment manager headquartered in Sydney, Australia.
+AMP Capital was a large global investment manager headquartered in Sydney, Australia.
 Its owner, AMP Group, was established in 1849, and is one of Australia's largest retail and corporate pension providers.
 AMP Capital has a strategic alliance with Mitsubishi UFJ Trust and Banking Corporation.

 Locations

-In addition to its operations in Australia and New Zealand, AMP Capital has a growing international presence with offices in China, Dubai, Hong Kong, India, Japan, Luxembourg, Singapore, the United Kingdom and the United States.
+In addition to its operations in Australia and New Zealand, AMP Capital had an international presence with offices in China, Dubai, Hong Kong, India, Japan, Luxembourg, Singapore, the United Kingdom and the United States.